Varshitha596/jun-2025/README.md

-# jun-2025
+# jun-2025 I started my coding in 2025
-this program is all about  SINGLE LINKED LIST
+These programs are all about  my  python language